A healthy Beef Stir Fry made in a skillet with beef, rice, soy sauce, and plenty of vegetables for a well balanced, easy weeknight meal.

 - 1 cup carrots chopped

 - 1/2 cup celery sliced

 - Cook rice according to instructions on the package.

 - Bring broth to a boil over stovetop and then pour into a large bowl.
 Add red pepper flakes, soy sauce and flour; stir and set aside.

-- Chop vegetables and place them in a large skillet with 1-2 tbsp olive oil.
+- Chop vegetables and place them in a large skillet with 1-2 tablespoon olive oil.
 Cook vegetables over medium-high heat for 5 minutes or so, stirring occasionally.
 Sprinkle ginger over vegetables and stir.

 - In a separate skillet, cook the beef with the salt and pepper.

 - Once beef is cooked, pour it into the vegetable skillet; add the broth and bring to a boil.

 - Reduce heat to a simmer, put a lid over the skillet and simmer until liquid thickens.

 - To serve: pour rice into a bowl and beef/vegetable mixture over the rice.